fsantoyo86/pruebaTecnicaA/README.md

 The following are files for the technical test for data science version A

 In order to run each file just run python or python3 and the name of the file.
+Some files require specific libraries (pandas, matplotlib, sklearn).
+In the installation there are instructions to perform the installation

 ## Installation
 ***